-- a) In fiscal 2017 Fresnillo after spending an aggregate of US\$6,000,000 on exploration activities and the Company contributed their respective Coneto mining concessions to a new company Exploracions y Desarrollos Mineros Coneto S.A.P.I de C.V. ("EDMC") owned 55% by Fresnillo and 45% by the Company. - b) Fresnillo will have the right to increase its ownership of EDMC to 70% by either completing a prefeasibility study or spending up to an additional US\$21,000,000 in the process of preparing a prefeasibility study.
-If Fresnillo chooses to not exercise the right to increase its ownership of EDMC to 70%, the costs incurred to complete a prefeasibility study will be shared by Fresnillo and the Company in proportion to their ownership of EDMC; 55% by Fresnillo and 45% by the Company. - c) Any additional funding required by EDMC will be provided by the Company and Fresnillo in proportion to their respective ownership interests in EDMC at that time. - d) Fresnillo will have a right of first refusal to acquire the Company's ownership interest in EDMC if the Company receives an offer for its interest in EDMC that it proposes to accept. - e) During the life of the Association Agreement, in the event that the Company, or any of its subsidiaries, enters into a transaction to acquire an interest in any additional mineral properties in Mexico and then later decides to sell or option out that interest to a third party, Fresnillo will have a right of first refusal to participate in such transaction on the same terms and conditions as offered to the third party.
+- a) In fiscal 2017 Fresnillo after spending an aggregate of US\$6,000,000 on exploration activities and the Company contributed their respective Coneto mining concessions to a new company Exploracions y Desarrollos Mineros Coneto S.A.P.I de C.V. ("EDMC") owned 55% by Fresnillo and 45% by the Company (Note 6). - b) Fresnillo has the right to increase its ownership of EDMC to 70% by either completing a prefeasibility study or spending up to an additional US\$21,000,000 in the process of preparing a prefeasibility study.
+If Fresnillo chooses to not exercise the right to increase its ownership of EDMC to 70%, the costs incurred to complete a prefeasibility study will be shared by Fresnillo and the Company in proportion to their ownership of EDMC; 55% by Fresnillo and 45% by the Company. - c) Any additional funding required by EDMC will be provided by the Company and Fresnillo in proportion to their respective ownership interests in EDMC at that time. - d) Fresnillo will have a right of first refusal to acquire the Company's ownership interest in EDMC if the Company receives an offer for its interest in EDMC that it proposes to accept.

+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS THREE MONTHS ENDED JULY 31, 2022 e) During the life of the association agreement, in the event that the Company, or any of its subsidiaries, enters into a transaction to acquire an interest in any additional mineral properties in Mexico and then later decides to sell or option out that interest to a third party, Fresnillo will have a right of first refusal to participate in such transaction on the same terms and conditions as offered to the third party.